Millet ladoo / laddu step-by-step recipe with photos.

 Pinch out a small portion of the mixture and make a round ladoo while the mixture is still warm (step 12).

 Tips for making perfect millet laddu

 Frying the flour well is important.
 Fry them on low-to-medium heat and keep stirring as the flours can burn quickly, which will make the ladoo bitter.

 Getting the jaggery syrup to the right consistency is crucial.
 If the syrup is underdone, you will not be able to shape the ladoo and if it is overdone, the ladoo will turn hard and brittle.

 Once the jaggery completely melts, reduce the heat to low.
 It should take 4-5 minutes from this point.
 Keep a close eye on the syrup.
 To check if the syrup is done, take water in a small bowl and add ½ teaspoon of the syrup.
 Wait for 10 seconds and try to bring it together.
 If it comes together and forms a soft ball, the syrup is done.
 If it is still liquid and is not forming a ball, give it one more minute and check again.
-(See pics below)
+(See pics above)

 Turn off the heat once the syrup is done.
 If we leave the heat on, the syrup will continue to thicken making the ladoo hard.